 Laboratory Bench Scale Services

 Commonly overlooked, bench testing provides some of the most important site-specific information about the likelihood of success or failure of an in situ remediation project.
 EBS performed dozens of bench tests for in situ chemical oxidation (ISCO) (bench tests for Fenton's Reagent, permanganate, persulfate, ozone, and others), enhanced bioremediation (microbiological feasibility studies and microcosm studies) and metals stabilization for numerous consulting companies.
 These tests are a way to optimize reactant chemistry in the laboratory rather than in the field.
 In addition, EBS provides bench tests for process treatments for environmental equipment to verify successful results and proper designs.
-Below are some of the treatment compounds that can be bench tested in the laboratory and that are used in soil and water treatments.
-Due to patents, some of the technologies are only allowed in above ground treatments.
-The treatments are listed by the type of process:

 In-Situ Chemical Oxidation